Turning the page into a new year,

 February and

-December, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.
+December, with an average maximum UV index of 12.
+A UV Index value of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV rays for the ordinary person.

-Note: The daily high UV index of 12 during January translates into the following recommendations:
+Note: The maximum daily UV index of 12 in January interprets into the following recommendations: